mmmorks/prometheus-vcgencmd/README.md

 ```
 */5 * * * * prometheus-vcgencmd >/var/lib/prometheus/node-exporter/vcgencmd.prom
 ```
-you can download the prometheus node_exporter from [prometheus.io](https://prometheus.io/).
-Prometheus node_exporter can pickup properly formatted prometheus files ending with a ".prom" file extension.
-Any file that resides in the --collector.textfile.directory with a .prom file extension is parsed automatically by [node_exporter](https://github.com/prometheus/node_exporter) Textfile Collector.
+you can download the prometheus node_exporter from [prometheus.io](https://prometheus.io/) or install via package "apt-get install prometheus-node-exporter"  Prometheus node_exporter can pickup properly formatted prometheus files ending with a ".prom" file extension.
+Any file that resides in the '--collector.textfile.directory=' with a .prom file extension is parsed automatically.  [node_exporter](https://github.com/prometheus/node_exporter) Textfile Collector.

 ---